 Everyone wants the best for their children and grandchildren.
 Rising house prices and university fees today mean that they could really benefit from a helping hand from you in the future.

 If you want to consider a private education, or help them out financially when they start university or leave home, the earlier you start saving, the more you’ll be able to build up funds in the ‘Bank of Mum and Dad’.
-You could consider investing for the long term in a Junior Stocks and Shares ISA or a managed growth fund, which focuses on increasing your capital.
+You could consider investing for the long term in a Junior Stocks and Shares ISA or a managed growth fund, which aims to increase your capital.